Although the Sony 18-105mm F4 released almost a decade ago, it’s still a very well loved lens to this day.

-The first thing I want to bring attention to is the sheer size and weight of this monstrous lens.
+The first thing I want to bring to attention is the sheer size and weight of this monstrous lens.

+Seriously, this thing is huge.
 With that being said, large dimensions and heavy weight pretty much comes with the territory when you’re talking about such a versatile lens.

 After all, it’s able to go from a wide focal length all the way into the telephoto range whilst still keeping a consistent F4 aperture, so the size is to be expected.

-Is the lens built to last?
+Is the lens well built?

-The lens barrel is made out of primarily metal, and as I stated prior, it’s incredibly heavy which really solidifies the premium feel.
+The lens barrel itself is made out of primarily metal and, as I stated prior, it’s incredibly heavy which really solidifies the premium feel.

 It’s huge, heavy, and does a fantastic job at protecting the big front element from both bumps and flaring.

 So is the lens built to last?
 I’d say yes.
 While not quite on the level of a full-frame G-series lens, it’s still incredibly well built and should, in theory, survive the day to day rigors of photography.

 While it doesn’t have weather sealing, I imagine it should survive light rain and other minor inclement weather, as all my other non-sealed Sony lenses have.
 Time will tell.

 While I love the quality and premium feel of this lens, I do have to mention it’s somewhat uncomfortable to shoot with for extended periods of time.